AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-working-with-dapper.md

-<properties
+---
-	pageTitle="Using elastic database client library with Dapper | Azure" description="Using elastic database client library with Dapper." services="sql-database"
+title: Using elastic database client library with Dapper | Azure
-	documentationCenter=""
-	manager="jhubbard"
-	authors="torsteng"/>

-<tags
-	ms.service="sql-database"
-	ms.date="05/27/2016"
-	wacn.date="06/01/2016"/>
+description: Using elastic database client library with Dapper.
+services: sql-database
+documentationCenter: ''
+manager: jhubbard
+authors: torsteng

+ms.service: sql-database
+ms.date: 05/27/2016
+wacn.date: 06/01/2016
+---

 # Using elastic database client library with Dapper

-This document is for developers that rely on Dapper to build applications, but also want to embrace [elastic database tooling](/documentation/articles/sql-database-elastic-scale-introduction/) to create applications that implement sharding to scale-out their data tier.
+This document is for developers that rely on Dapper to build applications, but also want to embrace [elastic database tooling](./sql-database-elastic-scale-introduction.md) to create applications that implement sharding to scale-out their data tier.
 This document illustrates the changes in Dapper-based applications that are necessary to integrate with elastic database tools.
 Our focus is on composing the elastic database shard management and data dependent routing with Dapper.

 **Sample Code**: [Elastic database tools for Azure SQL Database - Dapper integration](https://code.msdn.microsoft.com/Elastic-Scale-with-Azure-e19fc77f).

 Integrating **Dapper** and **DapperExtensions** with the elastic database client library for Azure SQL Database is easy.
 Your applications can use data dependent routing by changing the creation and opening of new [SqlConnection](http://msdn.microsoft.com/zh-cn/library/system.data.sqlclient.sqlconnection.aspx) objects to use the [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) call from the [client library](http://msdn.microsoft.com/zh-cn/library/azure/dn765902.aspx).
 This limits changes in your application to only where new connections are created and opened.

 ## Dapper overview